RimeValkyris/RimeValkyris/README.md

 <i>Is this too much Voodoo work or Divine Intellect?
 This is the hardest question in Programming.</i>
 README.md

-Your Readme is Done 🎉🎉🎉
-Star This Project
-Fork on Github

 <img align="left" height="200" src="https://media.tenor.com/WIqvnT_7Vj8AAAAj/terry-a-davis-terry-davis.gif"  />